Retired Service Members and Their Families

 If You Have Employer-Sponsored Group Health Plan Coverage

-• Anytime while you are working and covered by employer sponsored coverage
+• Anytime while you’re working and covered by employer sponsored coverage

-• During the first eight months following the month that (1) employment ends, or (2) group health plan coverage ends, whichever is first.
+• During the first eight months following the month that employment ends or group health plan coverage ends—whichever is first.

 But remember, to keep your TRICARE coverage you must have Medicare Part B.